sandro/ephemeral_response/README.markdown

       one_day * 30 # Expire in thirty days: 60 * 60 * 24 * 30
     end

+Always allow requests to be made to a host by adding it to the white list.
-Add hosts to a white list to prevent responses from being saved.
-Helpful when running ephemeral response with an integration suite that makes requests to a local server.
+Helpful when running ephemeral response with selenium which makes requests to the local server.

     EphemeralResponse::Configuration.white_list = "localhost", "smackaho.st"